-Are you ready to move out of your current job or industry and not sure how to start?
-Have you been a victim of a job layoff or recent graduate frustrated while looking for a job?
-Are you struggling with a recent disability diagnosis and can no longer do the work you have been doing?
+Are you ready to move out of your current job or industry and not sure where or how to start?
+Have you been a victim of a job layoff?
+Are you a recent college graduate frustrated with your job search?
+Are you struggling with a disability or health diagnosis and can no longer do the work you’ve always been doing?

-There are several steps you can take to transition yourself in the jobs marketplace.
+No matter your current situation, there are several steps you can take to transition yourself successfully in the jobs marketplace.

-“Someone you know; knows someone; looking for someone; just like you.”–Denise Anne Taylor, Career Coach
+“Someone you know; knows someone; looking for someone; just like you.”–Denise Anne Taylor, aka CAREERMEDIC™️, Career Coach

-Next, tell everyone and anyone you are looking for work or moving in a different direction; they will be your extended “eyes and ears”.
+Next, use your “elevator pitch”, tell everyone and anyone you are looking for a job or moving in a different direction; they will be your extended “eyes and ears”.
 This will keep you top of mind.

 Additionally, create eye-catching and affordable business cards for your job search to use at job interviews, networking events, and when meeting new people.

-Also, your resume will reflect your specialized field, however, in the cover letter you can separate your transferable skills and abilities, that apply across industries, and that can transition to another role utilizing the job posting as a guide.
+Also, your resume will reflect your specialized field, however, in the cover letter you can separate your transferable skills and abilities and apply across various industries so that you can transition to different roles utilizing the job posting/description as your guide.

 Remember, do not hesitate to outreach through networking events and engagements in your area through a local chamber of commerce or trade association.
 Research shows 80% of your success will be due in part to your circle of influence also known as your network.

-In addition, have you considered going back to school to brush up on skills and bring them current for the jobs marketplace?
-For example, do you want to master and explore new skills in coding, design, marketing, technology, and data — online or at their campuses around the world?
-If so, try General Assembly.
+In addition, have you considered going back to school for courses to brush up on skills for the competitive jobs marketplace?
+For example, do you want to master and explore new skills in coding, design, marketing, technology, and data — online or at various campuses around the world?
+If so, try General Assembly or Codeacademy (learn to code-FREE).
 There many possibilities for acquiring and learning new skills and many can be from the comfort of your home and online.

-Finally, as you move forward, be sure to send a letter of thanks to those that have supported your efforts during your transition and update them on your successful landing of a new job opportunity.
+Finally, as you move forward, be sure to send a handwritten letter of thanks or place a quick call to those that have supported your efforts during your transition and update them on your employment success.